mjt-books/python-book/chapters/chapter-1.md

 The good news is that you rarely need to write low-level kernels yourself.
 Instead, you’ll learn how to *ask the hardware better questions*: choose batch sizes that keep devices busy, structure your data loading so CPUs and GPUs overlap productively, and select the right mix of precision, memory, and parallelism.
 Python becomes the orchestrator, gluing together high-performance libraries and multiple devices.

 Throughout this book we’ll keep returning to the same practical question: *given this model and this hardware, how do we get the most useful work done per unit of time, energy, and money?* This chapter gives you the mental model to answer that question, so later chapters on GPUs, TPUs, clusters, and edge devices will feel like variations on a familiar theme rather than entirely new worlds.
+When you reach those chapters, you should be able to map each new tool or device back to the concepts introduced here.
+As you move through the remaining sections of this chapter, keep an eye out for how each one connects back to the learning objectives listed above.

 ## Python ecosystem: key libraries and runtimes